Border Ranks of Positive and Invariant Tensor Decompositions: Applications to Correlations: Introduction

 is \emph{strictly smaller} than the rank of $T$ (see \Cref{fig:borderRank}).
 For the mathematician, this means that the rank is not lower semi-continuous.
 This is equivalent to the statement that the set of tensors whose rank is upper bounded by a constant $r$

 is topologically not closed, since there are sequences in $\mathcal{T}$ whose limit is not in $\mathcal{T}$.
 As a consequence, optimization problems over such sets, such as computing an optimal low-rank approximation, are generally ill-posed \cite{Si08}.
-It is known that tensor decompositions with three or more local spaces exhibit a gap between rank and border rank \cite{La11}, and so do tensor network decompositions containing loops \cite{La12, Ch20, Ba21}, where some of these results concern symmetric decompositions of invariant tensors.
+It is known that tensor decompositions with three or more local spaces exhibit a gap between rank and border rank \cite{Bi80, La17, Zu17}, and so do tensor network decompositions containing loops \cite{La12, Ch20, Ba21, Ch21c}, where some of these results concern symmetric decompositions of invariant tensors.
+We refer to \cite{Co20} for an elaborate treatment of the topological properties of tensor ranks.
+For a perspective on optimization problems over fixed-rank tensors via the condition number, we refer to \cite{Be23}.

 What about \emph{positive} multipartite tensors?
 Positive semidefinite and nonnegative tensors represent quantum and classical notions of positivity, respectively, and are thus central in quantum information theory and classical probability theory.
 Yet, the tensor decompositions mentioned above are insufficient to represent positive elements, as it is generally impossible to guarantee the global positivity \cite{De15, Kl14}.
 This can be circumvented by introducing locally positive constraints, as in the local purification form and the separable decomposition for mixed states \cite{De13c, De19, De19d}, or the nonnegative, positive semidefinite and square-root decomposition for entrywise nonnegative tensors \cite{Fa14, Ja13, De19,De19d, Gl19}.
 Each of these gives rise to a notion of positive rank, which characterizes the complexity of linear vs.\ semidefinite programs \cite{Ya91, Go12} or classical vs.\ quantum correlation complexities \cite{Ja13, Fi12, Ja17}.
 Can multipartite positive tensor ranks, possibly with invariance, exhibit a gap with its border rank?